 - £155 if the net estate exceeds £5,000

-- There is an additional charge of 50p for each copy of the grant that is required.
+- There is a charge of £1.50 for each additional copy of the grant that is required.

 2. Full administration

 If you require our assistance in all aspects of the administration of any sized estate then our fees are based entirely on the time spent by all members of the team involved.
 It is quite possible that all members of the team will have some involvement at different stages of the administration, due to the requirements for different levels of expertise or availability of members of the team from time to time.

 The team is experienced in dealing with the administration of all manner of UK estates.

 We can assist in all aspects of the estate, such as:

 - all enquiries regarding the assets and liabilities of the estate

 - all enquiries regarding any lifetime gifts or trusts that may have a bearing on the estate

 - arranging valuations of property, stocks and shares and personal effects in the estate